 That's when you start getting real numbers because the media outlets become afraid if they're wrong.

-So there's all the polling that seems slanted in the beginning and then all of a sudden it begins to shore up where it actually is.
+So there's all the polling that seems slanted in the beginning, and then all of a sudden it begins to shore up where it actually is.

-So frankly anyone that's telling you they know how this race is going to turn out I think hasn't a clue.
+So frankly, anyone that's telling you they know how this race is going to turn out, I think, hasn't a clue.

 Well, you know, four years ago, Barack Obama did not pull ahead in the polls until the Sunday before the Tuesday election.

-It was only like by a point and a half in the average and uh he ended up winning by three points.
+It was only like by a point and a half in the average.

 Most Americans don't want to vote for her.

-And the polls before it like the Wall Street Journal poll, that was done prior to the debate, so it wouldn't reflect that at all.
+And the polls before it, like the Wall Street Journal poll, that was done prior to the debate.

-They would vote for a 48242.
+They would vote for a 48-242.

 It had a plus Democrat edge.

-So if you factor that in Trump did really well what's your take on the polls, Doug?
+So if you factor that in, Trump did really well.

-Yeah I think there have been enough swing state uh that have come out in NBC didn't are you on a are you on a football phone or are you on a speaker or what?
+Are you on a football phone or are you on a speaker or what?

-No no no I'm I'm on a cell phone.
+I'm on a cell phone.

-We we liberals have to work hard nowadays.
+We liberals have to work hard nowadays.

-Oh okay no multitasking during my show.
+No multitasking during my show.

 Go ahead.

-No absolutely no multitasking but truth tell him and given the polls that have come out I think there's definitely something up with all that.
+I think there's definitely something up with all that.

-Do you think as all of the things that we are learning about Hillary and WikiLeaks, you know Well you you gotta be a public and you have to have a private position.
+Do you think as all of the things that we are learning about Hillary and WikiLeaks, you know, well, you've got to be a publican.

-So in other words she's admitting she's a liar and a phony, which by the way would explain away Benghazi.
+So in other words, she's admitting she's a liar and a phony, which, by the way, would explain away Benghazi.

-She tells her daughter the truth, the Libyan president the truth, the Egyptian prime minister the truth so her admitting that you need a public and a private position is interesting.
+She tells her daughter the truth, the Libyan president the truth, the Egyptian prime minister the truth.

-You know, she believes and talked about open borders and open trade on a level nobody's ever heard about which is an open hemisphere how the Clinton campaign planned distractions from the email scandal even using the Ford dead in Benghazi how most of the Clinton Foundation donors are not even American.
+How the Clinton campaign planned distractions from the email scandal, even using the Ford Dead in Benghazi, how most of the Clinton Foundation donors are not even American.

-They're getting the money from outside and how pay to play is now a bigger factor than anybody knew how they tried to get her off her position where she did support the Keystone pipeline.
+How they tried to get her off her position where she did support the Keystone pipeline.

 She did support fracking.

-She said that privately that the Syrian no fly zone would never work but that's her position publicly now.
+She said that privately that the Syrian no-fly zone would never work, but that's her position publicly now.

-I mean, I'm I mean, how much does this impact the American people?
+I mean, how much does this impact the American people?

 How much can they possibly absorb here?

-Well, the amazing part is that in spite of the the avalanche of media in her favor and the bias and even in the debate when when when Donald Trump had to say, Oh, okay, I get it, it's one on three because of the interruptions and and they're uh at one point Martha Raditz was arguing with him.
+Well, the amazing part is that in spite of the avalanche of media in her favor and the bias, and even in the debate when Donald Trump had to say, oh, okay, I get it.

-Two to one when we've tested it, the majority of Americans think the media is biased against Donald Trump.
+Two to one, when we've tested it, the majority of Americans think the media is biased against Donald Trump.

-All these things that are coming out in wiki leaks, Doug Schoen, are you back with us?
+Doug Shon, are you back with us?

 Yeah, I am.

-All right, let me go over some of this with you, because I think it's very telling and very revealing that oh, she's a phony, she takes one position publicly in a very different position privately, you know, that she wants open hemisphere borders, I mean, not just open borders.
+Let me go over some of this with you because I think it's very telling and very revealing that, oh, she's a phony.

-Uh we learned that, you know, she purposely used Benghazi to distract from the email scandal.
+We learned that, you know, she purposely used Benghazi to distract from the email scandal.

 Most Clinton Foundation donors are not American, that they did buy access.

-There's more evidence of K to play pay to play.
+There's more evidence of pay-to-play.

-You know, she admitting that they can't vet all refugees, she's agreeing with Donald Trump on that.
+You know, she's admitting that they can't vet all refugees.

 I mean, the DNC colluding to help her beat Bernie Sanders.

-I mean there's so much corruption here.
+I mean, there's so much corruption here.

 I don't even know where to begin.